brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 remnant?
 Usually, the gradient in population across the stream is justified in terms of a correlation between age-metallicity-binding energy.
-On the other hand, if the mix has always been homogeneous, then this means that the stars that are NOT on the stream, where born AFTER the corresponding pericentre passage (i.e., \<1Gyr ago).**
+On the other hand, if the mix has always been homogeneous, then this means that the stars that are NOT on the stream, were born AFTER the corresponding pericentre passage (i.e., \<1Gyr ago).**

 ### Carretta et al. 2010: